LAURENS ELECTRIC COOPERATIVE INC

 Upon the death of either spouse of a joint membership, such membership shall continue to be held solely by the survivor, in the same manner and to the same effect as though such membership had never been joint: PROVIDED, that the estate of the deceased spouse shall not be released from any debts due the Cooperative.
 Upon the legal separation or divorce of the holders of a joint membership, such membership shall continue to be held solely by the one who continues directly to occupy or use the premises covered by such membership in the same manner and to the same effect as though such membership had never been joint: PROVIDED, that the other spouse shall not be released from any debts due the Cooperative.

 SECTION 2.07.
-BOARD ACKNOWLEDGMENT OF MEMBERSHIP TERMINATION: ACCEPTANCE OF MEMBERS RETROACTIVELY.
+ACCEPTANCE OF MEMBERS CURRENTLY RECEIVING SERVICE.

 SECTION 2.08.
 NON-LIABILITY FOR DEBT OF THE COOPERATIVE.